 What is Kojic Acid?

-Kojic acid (5-hydroxy-2-hydroxymethyl-4-pyrone for the nerds out there) is lauded in K Beauty as an anti-aging whitener and skin tone evener, capable of keeping the face skin smooth and alabaster.
-We love the proven utility of K Beauty ingredients, but aren't fans of their multi-step regimens.
-So we took the most effective ingredients, and built them into a single, simplified routine.
+Kojic acid (5-hydroxy-2-hydroxymethyl-4-pyrone for the nerds out there) is lauded in K Beauty as an anti-aging whitener and skin tone evener, capable of keeping the skin on your face smooth and alabaster.

 What does Kojic Acid mean for skincare?

 In skincare products the efficacy and safety of each of these functions depends on several factors, including the concentration of Kojic Acid used, the nature of the other ingredients in the formulation —whose physical properties can alter Kojic Acid’s reactivity and skin bioavailability, among other things—and your skin’s particular microbiome and potential sensitivities.

 All this to say, making a direct yet generic statement about the function of Kojic Acid in skincare products is tricky.
 We do know how it generally works: Like most skincare ingredients, the levels of Kojic Acid’s inclusion dictate the type and degree of function in the product and on the skin.
 At higher levels Kojic Acid is often used in combination with AHAs (alpha-hydroxy acids) in bleaching and chemical peels, and at lower levels as an anti-bacterial and antifungal in numerous skincare products.